vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Response times

 <br>
 When you send your first text message, it may take a few seconds to get your first response.
 But after that responses are much faster.

-This is becuase once a model is loaded Ollama keeps it in memory for a specified time (set to 5min).
+This is because, by default models are kept in memory for 5 minutes before being unloaded.
+This allows for quicker response times if you're making numerous requests to the LLM e.g. during a chat.

 Similarly when you submit an image or a pdf, the response time to the first message may take a while.
 But subsequent responses are faster.